Recently I heard from a lady who came to me in tears telling me she can’t stand her husband.

 Those are magical words to a man.
 Sex, erotic, and greater frequency.

-Weave in and out of these three topics.
-Talk about how important it is that the two of you have intense and gratifying sex.
+You can talk about how important it is that the two of you have intense and gratifying sex.
 Remember, using words like “intense” when it comes to sex, gets your husband to snap to attention.
 He will be more willing and ready to understand what he needs to do differently to please you.

 Then talk about how important it is that you both have time to do the things you want to do, alone.
 Explain how having your own life and sense of individual freedom, turns you on.
 Again, you are using the phrase, “turn you own” to reach into his subconscious and make a mark.

 Talk about the importance of being kind to each other when you are together.
-Then come back again to the discussion of greatly increasing the regularity of having sex and doing it in ways that neither of you have explored before.
+Then come back again to the discussion of increasing the regularity of having sex and doing it in ways that neither of you have explored before.
 Then come back to the topic of your need to be your own person and do things with your friends.
 Then rotate back to the notion of coming back from a day out with your friends and enjoying a quiet and intimate evening with your husband.

-I concluded my discussion with my client by telling her that if the two of them could make progress in these three areas of their marriage, the sky is the limit as she and her husband will invariably develop new routines and create a new understanding of how they should spend their time together and away from each other.
+I concluded my discussion with my client by telling her that if the two of them could make progress in these areas of their marriage, the sky is the limit as she and her husband will invariably develop new routines and create a new understanding of how they should spend their time together and away from each other.